The word “psychedelic” comes from the Greek which means mind manifesting.

 If you are interested in my performances, presentations, podcasts and more related to psychedelic medicines, please go here.

 Ketamine is currently the only legal psychedelic (along with cannabis in some states, including California), and is available at many clinics for the treatment of depression, anxiety, acute suicidality, addiction, and obsessive-compulsive disorder.
-Along with three colleagues, I have recently founded and opened the first psychedelic-assisted psychotherapy clinic in Sonoma County — Temenos Center for Integrative Psychotherapy — where we currently provide ketamine-assisted psychotherapy, and are gearing up for the FDA Expanded Access Program for MDMA (more on that later).
-If you want to know more about ketamine, and our ketamine services, go here:
+While I am no longer affiliated with Temenos, I was a co-founder, along with three colleagues, of that first psychedelic-assisted psychotherapy clinic in Sonoma County.

 A Short History of MDMA & Psilocybin

 MDMA was first synthesized by Merck in 1912, and was further researched into the mid-50’s and then largely disregarded.
 It was rediscovered in 1976, by a chemist named Sasha Shulgin.
 Soon after that, psychiatrists and psychotherapists began working with it as an adjunct to psychotherapy for individuals and couples with great results.